symfony/symfony-docs/contributing/code/patches.rst

     All feature addition's should be sent to the "master" branch, while all bug fixes should be sent to the oldest still active branch.
 Furthermore submissions should, as a rule of thumb, not break backwards compatibility.
-    Please mark any submissions as "[WIP]" in the title in case the submission is not yet complete (for example if the tests do not yet pass).

 Initial Setup
 -------------